 All three types of insulation are easy to install although each type does have its potential gotchas.
 Cellulose can settle and shift over time if it’s not installed properly.
 Fiberglass requires great attention to detail as even small gaps can significantly reduce its efficiency and the wall cavities need to be completely filled.
 While spray foam insulation kits have made installation easy for the average person, the installer does need to read the instructions carefully before beginning and perhaps watch a how-to video.

 Spray foam insulation provides several important benefits that fiberglass and cellulose don’t.
 It dampens sound, protects against insects, and is moisture resistant.
-Spray foam insulation does initially cost more than either cellulose or fiberglass.
-But when you take into account the air barrier, the water-resistant barrier, and the vapor barrier, the overall cost is comparable.
+Spray foam insulation does initially cost more than either cellulose or fiberglass, but the overall cost is comparable when you consider the air barrier, the water-resistant barrier, and the vapor barrier.
 It is an added value that will pay itself back over time.